Light of Hope

-Light of Hope (LoH) was a project that aimed to provide e-learning facilities to rural schools in Bangladesh.
-After completing this project successfully Light of Hope is now a registered organisation in Bangladesh.
+Light of Hope (LoH) began as a project aimed at providing e-learning facilities to rural schools in Bangladesh.
+It was formally incorporated as a for-profit limited company in 2017, registered at the Joint Stock Companies registry in Bangladesh.
 In this project LoH provided laptops, projectors, audio-visual e-learning materials, and solar energy systems to schools in remote areas, where there is inadequate infrastructure and limited or no electricity.
 LoH also provided books and education materials to students in those remote areas.

-The founders of LoH are BRAC manager Waliullah Bhuiyan and AIUB assistant professors Nasimul Islam Maruf, Asaduzzaman Shoeb and Zillul Karim. has almost 100 active workers, and has other sub-projects.
+The founders of LoH are Waliullah Bhuiyan, Nasimul Islam Maruf, Asaduzzaman Shoeb, and Zillul Karim.
+Bhuiyan previously worked at BRAC before leaving to lead Light of Hope full-time.
 In 2014, LoH opened its first solar-powered school in Bangladesh.

 History

 Inspiration

 Back in 2009, Waliullah Bhuiyan was working on a BRAC project in the small village of Patuakhali.
 Bhuiyan spoke with a group of women about how they make money for living.
 As there was no electricity in the area, some people from the local market developed ways to harness solar energy for electricity.
 The village's residents began going to the local market to pay to charge their cell phones.
 Electricity providers also profited.
 Some of the women decided to use the idea to earn money.
 Ambiya Khatun was the pioneer of this idea and applied it.
 She convinced her husband, who was a rickshaw puller, to start this business by buying a solar-energy system on monthly installments.
 The business was successful, which encouraged other people got involved, and the area was gradually developed.
 Bhuiyan was inspired by this improvement.

-Bhuiyan made the plan of this project and shared it with his friends, Nasimul Islam Maruf and Asaduzzaman Shoeb.
-They designed the project, but they did not have enough money to start the project nor any sponsors.
+Bhuiyan made the plan of this project and shared it with his friends, Md Nasimul Islam Maruf and Md Asaduzzaman Shoeb.
+Bhuiyan had been pursuing a Master's degree in Energy and Environmental Management in Germany when the idea for Light of Hope took shape.
+Together they designed the project, but they did not have enough money to start the project nor any sponsors.